-Strategic investments include modernization of Terminal 5 and the construction of a stormwater treatment system, shore power design and construction at Terminal 18, replacement of the Terminal 46 bulkhead, toe wall work and berth dredging at both Husky Terminal and at Washington United Terminals (WUT), shore power at Terminal 3 and 4, and South Harbor (Tacoma) terminal expansion projects.
+Strategic investments include modernization of Terminal 5 and the construction of a stormwater treatment system, shore power design and construction at Terminal 18, replacement of the Terminal 46 bulkhead, toe wall work and berth dredging at both Husky Terminal and at Washington United Terminals (WUT), shore power system construction and major electrical equipment installation at Husky (Terminals 3 and 4), and South Harbor (Tacoma) terminal expansion projects.
 Maintenance investments include replacement of fender systems and rehabilitation of assigned assets.